-Love looks like something; John 13:35 makes clear that the Church's witness to the world is our relationships, a community marked by supernatural love.
+Love looks like something; John 13:35 makes clear that as a community our relationships are our witness to the world, we are to be a community marked by supernatural love.

 John 17:21-24, Galatians 6:1-10, Matthew 18:15-22, John 13:35, Ephesians 4:2-3, 1 Corinthians 13